NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/AppHost/README.md

             "SqlPassword": "",
             "MeshSandboxKeyPasspharse": "",
             "NemsLocalCertPassword": "",
+            "NemsMeshServerSideCerts": "",
             "PdsClientId": ""
         }
     }
     ```

-    `SqlPassword` - local db password.
-It must be at least 8 characters long and contain characters from at least three of the following four categories: uppercase letters, lowercase letters, numbers, and non-alphanumeric characters.
+    `SqlPassword` - The local db password.
+Must be at least 8 characters long and contain characters from at least three of the following four categories: uppercase letters, lowercase letters, numbers, and non-alphanumeric characters.

     `MeshSandboxKeyPasspharse` - The password for your local MESH Sandbox certificate.
-Can be set to any value if not using MESH.
+Required for the RetrieveMeshFile, ManageCaasSubscription & NemsMeshRetrieval functions.
+Can be set to any value if not using MESH if using the stubbed versions.

     `NemsLocalCertPassword` - The password for your local NEMS certificate.
-Can be set to any value if using the stubbed service (default).
+Required for the ManageNemsSubscription function, can be set to any value if using the stubbed version (default).

     `PdsClientId` - The client id for using PDS.
-Can be set to any value if using the stubbed service (default).
+Required for the RetrievePDSDemographic function, can be set to any value if using the stubbed version (default).

 2. Install .NET Aspire if you haven't already
     ```